HaiL-DS/DS5100-finalproject/README.md

          - IndexError: If face is not a valid side.
          - TypeError: If weight is not numeric.

-roll_die(n=1)
+  `roll_die(n=1)`
   Rolls the die n times and returns the results as a list.
-Parameters:
+    - Parameters:

-n: Number of rolls (default: 1). die_status()
+         - n: Number of rolls (defaults to 1).

+  `die_status()`
   Returns the current state of the die as a pandas DataFrame.

 ### 2. Game Class
 Represents a game consisting of rolling multiple similar dice.

-Methods:
-__init__(dicelist)
+- **Methods:**
+  `__init__(dicelist)`
   Initializes the game with a list of Die objects.
+    - Parameters:
+         - Takes a single parameter, a list of already instantiated similar dice.
-Raises:
+    - Raises:

-TypeError: If any element in dicelist is not a Die.
+         - TypeError: If any element in dicelist is not a Die.
-ValueError: If the dice do not have the same faces. play(rolls)
+         - ValueError: If the dice do not have the same faces.

+  `play(rolls)`
   Rolls all dice a specified number of times and stores the results.
-Parameters:
+    - Parameters:

-rolls: Number of rolls for the game. show_result(form='wide')
+         - Takes a single parameter, rolls, the number of rolls for the game.

+  `show_result(form='wide')`
   Displays the results of the most recent play.
-Parameters:
+    - Parameters:

-form: The format of the results ('wide' or 'narrow', default: 'wide').
+         - form: The format of the results ('wide' or 'narrow', default: 'wide').
-Raises:
+    - Raises:
-ValueError: If an invalid format is provided.
+         - ValueError: If an invalid format is provided.

 ### 3. Analyzer Class
 Provides statistical analysis tools for the results of a Game.